S-t4r/Instagram_clone/README.md

 ### Applications:
     [x] - Users: For user authentication, profiles, and settings.
     [x] - Posts: For creating, viewing, and managing posts.
-    - Comments: For adding and managing comments on posts.
+    [x] - Comments: For adding and managing comments on posts.
-    - Likes: for handling likes on posts and comments.
+    [x] - Likes: for handling likes on posts and comments.
     - Notifications: for user notifications.
+    - Direct messages: for sending messages between users.

 #### Before starting the project:
     - Database Design: Plan your models and relationships between them.